 The table below shows incoming transfers I’ve accounted for.
 The biggest decline as a result of transfer activity is Chelsea (losing Hazard), although the introduction of Pulisic is positive for them.

 3. European Competition

 I’ve made adjustments for those involved in European Competition that weren’t last season (and vice versa).
 The logic being that European fixtures will be detrimental to Premier League performance.
-Burnley are the big loser here.
+Wolves are the big loser here.